Repair or Replace Calamity Damaged or Destroyed Property

 - Below explains how we determine when square footage exceeds the 110%:

-If there are more questions regarding storm damage, please visit our Storm Damage FAQs page.
+If you have more questions regarding storm damage, please visit our Storm Damage FAQs page.